Product

 Ensure Close Collaboration

 Actions taken by the sales team can directly impact the work of the A/R and accounting teams.
 These three functions of an organization must work closely together and ensure everyone is on the same page.
-For example, if the sales team extends an additional $5,000 in credit, it must inform the A/R and accounting teams so they know how to treat this extra credit.
+For example, if the sales team extends an additional $5,000 in credit, it must inform the A/R and accounting teams so they know how to correctly record this extra credit.

 Reduce Manual Tasks